TrellixVulnTeam/Jarvis_ENYN/README.md

 `PRIORITY` defines the priority in which the modules are called.
 If this is not set, the value 0 is automatically assigned.
 The modules are ordered lexically in the respective priority level.
 Since LUNA cannot know what your module can do, the modules must decide in a first rough run whether they can do something with the text.
 For this the method `isValid()` is used, which returns True if this is the case.
 This function only checks if a keyword is included in the command or not.
 Your word selection should be well considered.
 If this is the case, the method `handle()` or `run()` is called.

-For all other core (or luna) calls, you can look into the `module wrapper` class in main.py
+For all other core (or core) calls, you can look into the `module wrapper` class in main.py

 After writing the whole readme, I noticed that all language editions are in German and therefore the English README doesn't make 100% sense anymore LOL :(